P-bibs/codap-transformers/README.md

 - `src/`
   - `components/`
-    - `info-components/`: "About" info / inline transformers documentation components.
+    - `info-components/`: Components that provide overall plugin info and inline documentation for a transformer.
     - `transformer-template/`: Houses `TransformerTemplate` (and related components), the main component for rendering a transformer's UI given a description of its inputs.
     - `ui-components/`: Generic components for UI elements.
   - `lib/`